CoScale/docs/_docs_agent/install.md

 ## Checking the installation

-You can get an overview of installed agents on the <a href="#" db-href="/datasources/agentinstalled/" class="js-dashboard-link">`DataSources > CoScale agent > Installed`</a> page, accessible through the sidebar.
+You can get an overview of installed agents on the <a href="http://app.coscale.com" db-href="/datasources/agentinstalled/" class="js-dashboard-link">`DataSources > CoScale agent > Installed`</a> page, accessible through the sidebar.
 Any configuration problems we detect will be shown here.

 To get more information about the agent, you can always click the service icon, it will provide you with the latest log and status of all the plugins.